iPhone 12 Pro Discontinued

 To go along with the new iPhone 12 models, Apple introduced new MagSafe accessories designed to work with a ring of magnets built into the new devices.
 There's a MagSafe charger plus MagSafe cases and wallet accessories.
 MagSafe supports 15W wireless charging, an upgrade over the 7.5W charging available through standard Qi-based wireless chargers.

-Apple is selling the iPhone 12 Pro and Pro Max alongside the iPhone 12 mini and iPhone 12, more affordable 5.4 and 6.1-inch devices that lack some of the Pro camera features and design elements included in the iPhone 12 Pro and Pro Max.
+Apple sold the iPhone 12 Pro and Pro Max alongside the iPhone 12 mini and iPhone 12, more affordable 5.4 and 6.1-inch devices that lack some of the Pro camera features and design elements included in the iPhone 12 Pro and Pro Max.
 More info on the iPhone 12 lineup can be found in our iPhone 12 roundup.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.